How to Overcome Social Anxiety and Actually Enjoy Time With Friends

 The best way to use those few minutes of solitude mid-meeting or mid-party: Calm your nervous system.
 "Any form of mindfulness where you allow yourself to pause and be in your own body can help," says Angert.
 Even taking 5 minutes in a quiet setting, closing your eyes, and being conscious of your breath is enough to quiet the nervous system as much as a full meditation, she adds.

-If your heart starts racing at a moment where you can't easily slip away, employ basic breathing, says Angert, which can help regulate and slow down your nervous system.
+If your heart starts racing at a moment where you can't easily slip away, employ basic breathing techniques, says Angert, which can help regulate and slow down your nervous system.
 Inhale for 4 seconds, exhale for 4 seconds, visualize the breath coming in through the body, and out through the body.
 Set an intention as you breathe, she adds: Breathe in what you're inviting in—calm, confidence, faith—and breathe out what you need to let go of—stress, fear, self-doubt.

 Upgrade Your Screen Saver